isaccanedo/java-on-azure-examples/README.md

-# Java on Azure Examples
+# Exemplos de Java no Azure

 This GitHub repository contains a set of Azure examples specifically for Java developers to quickly get started with Azure.
 Please use the issue tracker to leave feedback, file issues or to propose other examples.